sforrester23/106dev-env-jenkins/README.md

 Check that ngrok works in your terminal with ngrok -h, if it doesn't there might be some problem with the installation?

+NOTE: THIS PROCESS CAN BE FULLY AUTOMATED USING PROVISIONING!
+It can be a bit sticky though.
+But in theory, you can have steps 1-6 done automatically when you vagrant up.

 7. Now we have jenkins running with everything we need (nginx, java, nodejs and particularly ngrok - which allows us to open a local port to the wider internet).

 Go to the local jenkins port (probably development.local:8080, or whatever you named it in your vagrant file), and it'll ask for a password.
 You can get this password by entering into your terminal